klahrich/chiefhustler/content/diary/investing-diary-0011.md

 categories: ["$WILD.TO"]
 ---

+_Disclaimer: I own shares of the securities mentioned here.
+I may sell these at any time and without notice.
+This post is not intended as financial advice.
+Due your own due diligence._

 ## Compounders

 When we talk about compounders in the investment realm, we usually mean _high quality companies that can consistently compound shareholder wealth at a superior rate over the long-term_ (from a [Morgan Stanley article](https://www.morganstanley.com/im/publication/insights/investment-insights/ii_if_en_april2015_equitycompounders.pdf)).